 Hire your student:

-- Give your teen or college student a household responsibility, such as the yard, the laundry, cooking, grocery shopping, and pay them to do it.
+- Here is an interesting summer job idea!
+Give your teen or college student a household responsibility, such as the yard, the laundry, cooking, grocery shopping, and pay them to do it.

 Apply for scholarships:

 - Check out “Insider Tips from a Scholarship Winner” and “How to Win Scholarships and Pay for College”

 - Knock out a high school or college graduation requirement.
 My daughter knocked out 9 hours online last summer.

 - Even if they have a job, send them to a hospital, a church, or anywhere that won’t consider it trespassing if your kid hangs around trying to be helpful.
 Consistent volunteer work is a great college application and resume booster.
 Organized volunteering in a group setting may still not be available this year.
 Your student can create their own opportunities by making cards and dropping them off at nursing homes and doing other individual service projects.